tchibatron/dbeaver/SQL-Execution.md

-You can execute one query, or a selected piece of a script, or a whole script and you can do it in several ways:
+You can execute one query, a highlighted portion of a script, or a whole script.
+This can be accomplished in several ways:
 * Using a shortcut key combinations
 * Using tools in the main toolbar: <img src="https://www.dropbox.com/s/qtahw2wgz5rmnkw/Execute%20commands%20in%20the%20toolbar.png?raw=1"/>
 * Using the context menu (right-click the query):